 A common question is whether PDF files are supported.
 Unfortunately, Wave does not have a PDF upload feature and there are no free online tools that we recommend to convert a PDF to any other format.

 Error: "File contains transactions in multiple currencies" OR "File contains an unknown currency code"

 These errors occur when there is something wrong with the currency in your CSV file.
-There are two possibilities: Multiple currencies or unknown currency codes.
+There are 2 possibilities: Multiple currencies or unknown currency codes.